Best Practices and Tips for Shooting Smartphone Videos

 Before image shows a darker more shadowed face that's a little blurry due to using one overhead room light and after image shows a brighter, less shadowed face due to an open window and soft lights on each side of the person being photographed

 Lighting should be stable and steady; the image sensors in most smartphones do not react to dramatic changes in lighting very quickly.
-If the light is still making it tough to shoot your video try working with back-lighting and white balance settings if your phone or app provides them.
-Most phones also offer “touch focusing” in the event your camera is focusing on the wrong area of your composition.
+If the light is still making it tough to shoot your video, try working with back-lighting and white balance settings if your phone or app provides them.
+Most phones also offer “touch focusing” if your camera focuses on the wrong area of your composition.
 After setting the focus on the most important aspect of the video, the automatic exposure control will have an easier time making small adjustments if the lighting condition begins to change.

 Step 2: Keep your Phone Steady while Recording

-This will prevent your video footage from coming out distorted, blurred, or affected by “rolling shutter”.
+This will prevent your video footage from coming out distorted or blurred.
 Use both hands to hold your smartphone as close as possible to your body as you record the video.
 Since this can be a bit tiring in long takes or sequences, you can use other ways to support the phone:

 Step 3: Obtain an External Recording Device or a Directional Microphone

-The audio matters as much as the video: a good video with poor audio quality is pretty much useless.
-Unfortunately, the built-in microphone that comes in most smartphones are not only of low quality but also are improperly placed.
-Also, it is very easy to record wind and unnecessary environmental noises that will compete with or drown out any important audio while shooting video outside.
-So for great quality videos with superior audio, plan on getting an external recording device or a directional microphone.
-If using an external microphone isn’t possible or practical then stay as close to the audio source as possible and try this little trick: use your hand to cover around the phone’s microphone (but don’t completely cover it).
+The audio matters as much as the video.
+If the built-in microphone that comes in your smartphone is of low quality or records wind and unnecessary environmental noises, you may want to use an external, directional mic.
+If using an external microphone isn’t possible or practical, stay as close to the audio source as possible and try this little trick: use your hand to cover the phone’s microphone (but don’t completely cover it).
 This way, unwanted noise can be reduced.
 Also, try to shoot your video in a quiet place, preferably indoors, with less ambient noise.

-• Microphones are available for check out from the NC State Libraries (the Royal Voice Lavalier works with smart phones that have an AV jack).
+• Microphones are available for check out from the NC State Libraries (the Royal Voice Lavalier works with smartphones that have an AV jack).
 Additional microphones are available for purchase at Amazon and other vendors.
-Search for “smartphone microphone” or your particular type of smartphone i.e. Android or iPhone.
-Check the compatibility of the device to be sure it will work with your smartphone.
+Search for “smartphone microphone” or your particular type of smartphone, e.g., Android or iPhone.
+Check the device’s compatibility to ensure it will work with your smartphone.

 Step 4: Get Close to Your Subject